 Last night was a fun, interactive and interesting discussion about Photographic Books as Art at the Pasadena Photographic Arts (PPA).
-I was a presenter in the PPA’s Forum Series of artist, curators & photographer talks.
-A nice thank you to Douglas Hill and Bill Wishner for their invitation, providing a very nice introduction and for being exemplary hosts for the evening as well as those who attended and like-wise actively participated in the ensuing discussions.
+I was the presenter in the PPA’s Forum Series of artist, curators & photographer talks.
+A nice thank you to Douglas Hill and Bill Wishner for their invitation, who provided a very nice introduction and for being exemplary hosts for the evening.
+Also a thank you to those who attended and actively participated in the ensuing discussions.

-I brought a ton of books from my collection and as usual, I had many more books than there was time to talk about all of these.
-I think that is a better alternative to bringing a only a few and having too much time.
+I brought a ton of books from my collection and as usual, I had many more books than there was time to talk about.
+I think that too many books is a better alternative to bringing only a few.
 Regretfully, once I get going, I could, if left to my own discretion, extend this discussion late into the night and the following morning, (yuk, yuk).
 Although I did bring a number of true artist books, I also brought photobooks which due to design, layout, and production qualities went well beyond being a “trade” book with many of the attributes of an artist book.

 One indication that I receive in the way of audience feedback when making a presentation is the interest shown by the quality and quantity of questions; there were a lot of both during this presentation, some of which side-tracked the talk, but all in an interesting and interactive discussion.
 This was time before and after the presentation for those attending to hold, look-at and consider the books I had brought; my bad and further confirmation that I am not a photo-journalist as I did not take a single photograph of the books on display that I discussed. sigh.